bagder/http3-explained/en/why-h2.md

 One of the primary features of HTTP/2 is that it makes use of multiplexing, so that many logical streams are sent over the same physical TCP connection.
 This makes a lot of things better and faster.
-It make congestion control work much better, it let's users use TCP much better and thus properly saturate the bandwidth, makes the TCP connections more long-lived - which is good so that they get up to full speed more frequently than before.
+It make congestion control work much better, it lets users use TCP much better and thus properly saturate the bandwidth, makes the TCP connections more long-lived - which is good so that they get up to full speed more frequently than before.
 Header compression makes it use less bandwidth.